CHILD CUSTODY AND CONSERVATORSHIP

 Texas law presumes that both parents shall be appointed "joint managing conservators," and contains limited grounds for rebutting that presumption.
 In general, most interested parents who have not committed family violence or otherwise do not pose a risk of harm to the child should be appointed as a joint managing conservator.
 However, the nuances of "joint managing conservatorship" differ from the layman's understanding of the concept of "joint custody" that exists is other states.
 The concept of "joint managing conservatorship" focuses parents on the rights and responsibilties that go into a meaningful parent-child relationship, as opposed to mere physical presence or dominion over the child.

 The Exclusive Right to Designate the Primary Residence

 The designation of "joint managing conservatorship" does not end most disputes over children.
 Most of the hotly contested disputes instead focus upon obtaining the exclusive right to designate the primary residence of the children.
-"Joint conservatorship" does not entail equal time with the child, although that does happen in rare cases (mostly by agreement of the parents).
+"Joint conservatorship" does not entail equal time with the child, although that does happen in some cases (mostly by agreement of the parents).
 In most cases, the court grants one parent the exclusive right to designate the primary residence of the child.
 That parent, in common parlance, becomes the "primary caretaker" of the child, whereas the other becomes what some might refer to as the "non-custodial" or "non-primary" parent.
 (Even though Texas has tried to eliminate the "custodial" concepts from the Family Code, the tendency to pigeon-hole parental roles into common terms still exists.)
 However, the actual impact of receiving that right does not at all exclude the other parent from the children's lives nearly as much as one might fear or expect.